List of Low Sodium Foods That Everyone Must know!

 Limiting sodium intake in food is essential for disease prevention.
 Including low sodium foods help regulate the sodium concentration in the body.
 Following are a list of foods low in sodium and must be incorporated in your daily diet.

 1. Banana Nut Oatmeal

-Welcome a pleasant morning with a healthy twist that is a great option for low sodium foods.
+Welcome, a pleasant morning with a healthy twist that is a great option for low sodium foods.
 Oatmeal packed with cinnamon, nuts, and bananas is a healthy breakfast that has 0mg of sodium, no cholesterol, 9gm of fiber and 310 calories.
 Bananas are also rich in potassium that is known to decrease blood pressure.

 Granola is one of the cereals that top the low sodium foods list.
-These healthy cereals keep you full for longer periods of time and contains 22mg of sodium per 1 cup of serving.
+These healthy cereals keep you full for longer periods of time and contain 22mg of sodium per 1 cup of serving.
 Each serving also contains 3g of protein and 3g of fiber.
-Give yourself a healthy start to the the day with this nutty-filled breakfast that is super easy to make.
+Give yourself a healthy start to the day with this nutty-filled breakfast that is super easy to make.

 3. Potato Hash Browns

 For all those who love potato hash browns, there is good news for you!
 Potatoes are low in sodium and the perfect vegetable that can be included in your daily diet.
 1 potato consists of about 97mg of sodium, 97 calories and 1g of fat.
 One of the healthiest ways to consume potatoes is in the form of Crispy Potato Hash Brown that eliminates the traditional usage of oil for frying and uses high heat in an oven with cooking spray.